melintea/melintea.github.io/_posts/2024-09-06-cpp-memory-model-tools.md

     - seems to be possible to compile it as an out-of-tree but I have not tried it
     - llvm17 and later has a new pass manager - this would be the end of life for the c11tester pass
 - [cdschecker](https://github.com/melintea/cdschecker2)
-  - too many false positives (see the shared_mutex tests); prefer relacy
+  - prefer relacy; too many false positives (see the [shared_mutex tests](https://github.com/melintea/cdschecker2/blob/master/test/cdschecker2-shared_mutex.cc))
   - useable but not with coroutines
   - original is unmaintained
 - relacy